rapid7/metasploit-framework/documentation/modules/auxiliary/admin/sap/cve_2020_6207_solman_rce.md

 OS command for executing in connected agent, the server name of which is specified in the `AGENT` option.
 Example: `ping -c 4 1.1.1.1`

-### SRVHOST

-The local IP address to listen HTTP requests from agent, the server name of which is specified in the `AGENT` option.
-Example: `192.168.1.1`

-### SRVPORT

-The local port to listen HTTP requests from agent, the server name of which is specified in the `AGENT` option.
-Example: `8000`

 ## Actions
 ```